pzwang/lostweb/4 The Root Problems.md

 ========================================

 Main Thrusts:

-  * Lack of federated, open identity protocol
+  * Protocol failure: Lack of federated, open identity protocol
-     - need to somehow make forward reference to importance of identity in section 4
+     - (need to somehow make forward reference to importance of identity in section 4)

-  * Network of computers != network of people; web of servers, instead of web of content
+  * Topology failure: Network of computers != network of people; web of servers, instead of web of content

-  * Centralized "Social Media" Considered Harmful

   * Core problems:
     * Loss of trust / loss of accountability b/c there is no Identity protocol; Analogue of a world where polyjuice potion exists
     * Peak words